john-aleksanov/epam-mentoring-advanced/rabbitmq/README.md

     The UI will be available at `http://localhost:15762` (username: `admin`, password: `admin`).
     Docker will mount a volume to persist the data as well as to read two configuration files - `rabbitmq.conf` and `definitions.json`.
     The latter file contains the definitions of the exchanges, queues and bindings that will be created when the broker starts.
-2. Run the consumer from IntelliJ to start the consumer.
-It will subscribe to the `notification` topic.
-The consumer is configured to receive a message and immediately throw an exception such that retry logic can be tested.
-The retry logic is to send the message to the retry exchange -> retry queue.
-If, after three processing attempts, the message is still not processed successfully, it will be sent to the `failed_messages` queue.
+    `luke_queue` is configured with a ttl of 10 seconds and a size of 1 message.
-3. Run the producer from IntelliJ to start the producer.
+2. Run the producer from IntelliJ to start the producer.
 It will expose an `POST api/message` endpoint that will send a message to the `notification` exchange.
-You can send any conforming message through the endpoint.
-Then, observe the consumer console to see the message retry three times and fail.
-Observe RabbitMQ UI to see the message in the `failed_messages` queue.
+Send any conforming message through the endpoint and observe the message to come to `luke_queue` first and go to `luke_dlq` after 10 seconds.
+Send 2-3 more messages at once and observe the first come to `luke_queue` and the rest to `luke_dlq` immediately.

 # Notes
 This is a very simple example just to showcase the usage of the Java RabbitMQ client library.
 As such, many shortcuts have been taken